Chronology of "Firsts" for Canadian Women Film Directors

 Her first feature was the documentary De mère en fille (Mother-to-Be, 1968).

-- First Canadian Aboriginal woman film director: Barbara Wilson
+- First Canadian Indigenous woman film director: Barbara Wilson

 Along with several other members of the "Indian Film Crew," she directed the film These Are My People ...
 (1969) for the National Film Board of Canada.

-- First Canadian Aboriginal woman film director to "solo direct" a film: Alanis Obomsawin
+- First Canadian Indigenous woman film director to "solo direct" a film: Alanis Obomsawin

 The first of her many documentaries was Christmas at Moose Factory (1971).